 When the generic function is being initialized, and this argument is not supplied, the generic function's lambda list is not initialized.
 The lambda list will be initialized later, either when the first method is added to the generic function, or a later reinitialization of the generic function.

-argument is a method combination metaobject.
+:METHOD-COMBINATION argument is a method combination metaobject.

-argument is a class metaobject.
+The :METHOD-CLASS argument is a class metaobject.

-ed if this value is not a subclass of the
+An ERROR is SIGNALed if this value is not a subclass of the

-class METHOD
+class METHOD.

 When the generic function is being initialized, and this

-argument is not supplied, it defaults to the class STANDARD-METHOD
+argument is not supplied, it defaults to the class STANDARD-METHOD.

-argument is an object.
+The :NAME argument is an object.

 If the generic function is being initialized, this argument

-defaults to NIL
+defaults to NIL.

 After the processing and defaulting of initialization arguments described above, the value of each initialization argument is associated with the generic function metaobject.
 These values can then be accessed by calling the corresponding generic function.
 The correspondences are as follows: